MicrosoftDocs/cpp-docs/docs/mfc/view-classes-architecture.md

 A scroll view whose layout is defined in a dialog box template.
 Derive a class from `CFormView` to implement a user interface based on a dialog box template.

 [CDaoRecordView](../mfc/reference/cdaorecordview-class.md)<br/>
 Provides a form view directly connected to a Data Access Object (DAO) recordset object.
 Like all form views, a `CDaoRecordView` is based on a dialog box template.
 DAO is used with Access databases and is supported through Office 2013.
-3.6 is the final version and it is considered obsolete.
+DAO 3.6 is the final version, and it is considered obsolete.

 [CHtmlView](../mfc/reference/chtmlview-class.md)<br/>
 Supports a control for Web browsing within an application.
 The control supports dynamic HTML in MFC.